The Home Warranty Service Timeline: Step by Step

 | Parts ordering (if needed) | 3 to 10+ business days |

-Most straightforward repairs — think a garbage disposal swap or a faulty thermostat — are resolved within 3 to 7 business days from filing.
-Complex repairs involving special-order parts or HVAC systems can stretch to two weeks or more.
+Most providers now guarantee they will assign a contractor to your case within 48 hours, and the industry-wide shift to digital self-service portals has reduced response times by roughly 32% versus traditional phone-based intake.
+Most straightforward repairs like a garbage disposal swap or a faulty thermostat resolve within 3 to 7 business days from filing.
+Complex repairs involving special-order parts or HVAC systems can stretch to two weeks or more, especially during peak heating and cooling seasons.

 Factors That Affect How Fast You Get Service